sourcegraph/sourcegraph-public-snapshot/doc/dev/campaigns_design.md

 - **Large-scale.** You can run campaigns across 10,000s of repositories.
 It might take a while to compute and push everything, and the current implementation might cap out lower than that, but the fundamental design scales well.
 - **Accommodates a variety of code hosts and review/merge processes.** Specifically, we don't to limit campaigns to only working for GitHub pull requests.
 (See [current support list](../user/campaigns/index.md#supported-code-hosts-and-changeset-types).)

-## Comparison to Kubernetes
+## Comparison to other distributed systems

-Both Kubernetes and campaigns help you manage a distributed system.
-Here's a comparison between a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a Sourcegraph campaign.
+Kubernetes is a distributed system with an API that many people are familiar with.
+Campaigns is also a distributed system.
+All APIs for distributed systems need to handle a similar set of concerns around robustness, consistency, etc. Here's a comparison showing how these concerns are handled for a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a Sourcegraph campaign.
 In some cases, we've found Kubernetes to be a good source of inspiration for the campaigns API, but resembling Kubernetes is **not** an explicit goal.

 <table>
   <tr>